Our Class Blog

 In numeracy we were adding and multiplying fractions as well as learning about money and the value of coins.

-In PE we have been practicing our Kurling in preparation for an inter-class competition next week.
+In PE we have been practising our Curling in preparation for an inter-class competition next week.

 We have also been cooking jam tarts (fit for a medieval king!) and designing our own medieval goblets which will make out of clay!